Login with your member password below to see your content

 One of the first things I noticed – it's quiet in Fiumefreddo Bruzio.

 Then to the grand dame we went.
 The Chiesa Madre.
 Such gravitas, and inside so quiet.
-This church, this town have so many stories weaved through them.
+This church and this town have so many stories woven through them.
 But it is a grounded place.
 Real stories of life lived at a slower pace.
 A place to find peace, to feel closer to God.

 Back to the present…